Kishtwar district: Other

 The Kishtwar–Anantnag National Highway passes through the Sinthan Pass and Daksum Nowpachi Road passes through the Margan top a 13 km long and 5100-metre-high pass.
 The Steep Brahma mountain peak is situated at Dachhan which is documented by British mountaineers.
 The Warwan Valley has been rated among India's top ten trekking destinations with a wide range of landscapes.
 Saffron of purest quality is produced in the iron-rich soil at Pochhal, Matta, Lachdayaram and Hidyal.

 Kishtwar National Park, in the northeast region of the district, has a large number of peaks and glaciers.
 The town has a small airstrip under the control and management of the Indian Army which caters to civil and military Helicopters.
 The 33-hectare Chowgan is the largest natural ground located in the centre of the city and is used as a venue for recreation and religious and political gatherings.
 Mini Secretariat housing all the offices of Kishtwar district administration is located 3 km from the main bus stand in Kuleed area.
 Kishtwar is endowed with dense forests of deodar, pine and fir.
 High altitude mountains are ranging between 20,000 feet to 21,000 feet like Nun Kun, Barhma. there are many peaks in Paddar like Cerro Kishtwar, Tipendai, Gupta Peak, Shivling Peak, Aushuko Peak, Omasla Peak etc.

-There are many trekking routes in Paddar like Omasla trek, Kabbanla trek, Potla trek, Ashuko trek, Tundupla trek, Sarsangla trek, Mounla trek etc. and many sightseeings like Darllang Nalla, Bujas Nalla, Barnaj Nalla, Chandi Mata Mandir, Lossani Gompa, Naag Stone at Darlang Nalla.
+There are many trekking routes in Paddar like Omasla trek, Kabbanla trek, Potla trek, Ashuko trek, Tundupla trek, Sarsangla trek, Mounla trek and many sights like Darllang Nalla, Bujas Nalla, Barnaj Nalla, Chandi Mata Mandir, Lossani Gompa, Naag Stone at Darlang Nalla.